CultureAsData-UIUC/is310-fall-2024/_schedule/03-histories-of-culture-and-computing.md

 ## Assigned Materials

 - Kahle, Brewster.
 “Universal Access to All Knowledge.” *The American Archivist* 70, no. 1 (2007): 23–31. [https://www.jstor.org/stable/40294448](https://www.jstor.org/stable/40294448).
 - Hennessey, Amardeep Singh and Kate.
 “African American Periodical Poetry (1900-1928) – Responsible Datasets in Context.” *Responsible Datasets in Context*, July 1, 2024. [https://www.responsible-datasets-in-context.com/posts/african-american-periodical-poetry/aa-periodical-poetry.html?tab=data-essay](https://www.responsible-datasets-in-context.com/posts/african-american-periodical-poetry/aa-periodical-poetry.html?tab=data-essay).
+While you are encouraged to explore the entirety of this dataset, we will primarily be discussing the section "Where Did the Data Come From?
+Who Collected It?" in the data essay.

 ## Additional Materials